Ertytux/Hive_P2P_Bot/README.md

 # Hive_P2P_Bot

-This is a Python Based Telegram Bot for publishing and managing P2P exchange offers native to the HIVE blockchain.
+This is a Python-based Telegram Bot for publishing and managing P2P exchange offers native to the HIVE blockchain.
 This development has been made by the [HiveCuba](https://ecency.com/hive-10053/@ertytux/hivecuba-p2p-como-funciona-es) community.
 It is based on a guaranteed custody mechanism by the guarantor account, trusted and supported by the community owner of the bot.
-It has zero commissions for users who have a subscription delegation to a manager HIVE account (sometime the same as HIVE's Bot account or the trusted comunity HIVE account).
+It has zero commissions for users who have a subscription delegation to a manager HIVE account (sometimes the same as HIVE's Bot account or the trusted community HIVE account).

 See more [here](https://ecency.com/hive-10053/@ertytux/hivecuba-p2p-como-funciona-es)